 broke with so many practices of the past and developed a new way of seeing that

 his searing lights and rich shadows, and because he painted people with dirty

 Benton--His work made me see how art is such a valid part of history.
 It can go

 beyond the dry timeline of dates to capture what isn't in the history books--the

 workers, small towns, and tall tales of people and their lives--and encompassing the

 you think?
 I showed you my list and now I want see yours.
 Leave a comment and gimme

 ten, twenty, oh, a hundred (if you are so inclined!) of your top artists.
-And if you are interested in the life and times of an artist who is certain to be on many "great artist" lists then gift yourself with TK.
+And if you are interested in the life and times of an artist who is certain to be on many "great artist" lists then gift yourself with Ever Yours: The Essential Letters of Vincent Van Gogh.
 It is an incredible look into Van Gogh's mindset, biography, and intimate moments from the artist himself.
 What an exceptional way to understand an artist we revere so much.
 Enjoy!